 Preparing for an appointment – Helping us help you!

-- Bring a list of questions with you.
+- Have a list of questions ready.

 - Ask for clarification if you are unsure.